na-na-hi/renget/archive/aicgOP.md

 The Edition

 >News
+New releases from OpenAI, including a new preview of GPT-4 Turbo as well as tools for managing API keys https://openai.com/blog/new-embedding-models-and-api-updates
-OpenAI released a new GPT4 Turbo preview  https://openai.com/blog/new-embedding-models-and-api-updates OpenAI march models enter deprecation phase https://platform.openai.com/docs/deprecations/2023-06-13-updated-chat-models Mistral released Mistral 8x7b, a Mixture of Experts model that outperforms Turbo despite being much smaller and more efficient https://mistral.ai/news/mixtral-of-experts/
+OpenAI march models enter deprecation phase https://platform.openai.com/docs/deprecations/2023-06-13-updated-chat-models Mistral released Mistral 8x7b, a Mixture of Experts model that outperforms Turbo despite being much smaller and more efficient https://mistral.ai/news/mixtral-of-experts/